kamicane/pixmap/README.md

 PixMap is a pixel manipulation library.
 It supports compositing pixmaps with SVG blending modes, resizing, blurring, cropping, masking, and, of course, direct pixel manipulation.

-PixMap works by delegating decoding and encoding image formats to third parties.
+PixMap works by delegating decoding and encoding image formats to third parties like [sharp](https://github.com/lovell/sharp) or [pngjs](https://github.com/lukeapage/pngjs).
-[sharp](https://github.com/lovell/sharp) and [pngjs](https://github.com/lukeapage/pngjs) are both natively supported by requiring their relative io modules.

-All buffer allocations are kept to a minimum. allocUnsafe is always used when pixels are going to get filled.
+All buffer allocations are kept to a minimum. `allocUnsafe` is always used when pixels are going to get filled.

 NO BUFFERS WERE HARMED IN THE MAKING OF THIS JAVASCRIPT PROGRAM.